ManimCommunity/manim/docs/source/installation/win.rst

 Using Miktex
 ++++++++++++
 Run ``scoop install latex`` and wait for the installer to complete its work.
-Most packages required by manim should be installed, but if there are some that aren't you'll get a popup to install them while rendering.
+Most packages required by manim should be installed, but if some aren't you'll get a popup to install them while rendering.

 Using TinyTeX
 +++++++++++++